jyrkioraskari/IFCtoLBD/README.md

 Java programming examples can be found
 [here ](/IFCtoLBD/examples.md).

 The desktop user interface was created using Java FXML, a scripting language defining the user interface in Java applications.
-You can download the editor from Gluon Scene Builder (https://gluonhq.com/products/scene-builder/).
+You can download the editor from Gluon Scene Builder (see https://gluonhq.com/products/scene-builder/).
 In the editor, import the org.openjfx:javafx-graphics and org.openjfx:javafx-controls libraries to get the editor working using the library manager.

 ## Compiling the code